- What is radiation therapy? When is it used?

 If you have stopped working, you can return to your job as soon as you and your cancer care team believe you are up to it.
 Some people are even able to work during their radiation therapy.
 If your job requires lifting or heavy physical activity, you may need to change your routine until you’ve regained your strength.

 If you have any questions about your work, health insurance, or rights as an employee, call us.
 We have information that may be helpful.

 What records do I need to keep?

 You’ll want to get copies of your treatment records to keep.
 It’s important that you be able to give any new doctor you might see in the future the details of your diagnosis and treatment.
 Gathering these details soon after your treatment may be easier than trying to get them at some point in the future.
 Make sure you have this information for your own records:

 - A copy of your pathology report from any biopsy (BY-op-see) or surgery

 - If you had surgery, a copy of your operative report

 - A copy of your radiation therapy treatment summary

-- If you were hospitalized, a copy of the discharge summary that every doctor must prepare when patients are sent home from the hospital
+- If you stayed in the hospital, a copy of the discharge summary that was written when you were sent home

 - A list of the cancer treatment drugs you took, the drug doses, and when you took them